AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Getting_Data.md

 ## Ordering
 Data records are ordered
-- first by section, in the order that the sections resolved
+- first by group, in the order that the groups resolved
-- then by index, ascending, within each section
+- then by index, ascending, within each group

 ## Format
 The view data is available in several formats.